ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 - 1 LCD display on 2 digital inputs (I2C protocol),
 - 4 power relays on 4 digital inputs.

-Relays, the LCD and the ESP32 will not be powered from the 5 Volt pin of the arduino, we will use directly the 5 Volt DC power supply to power them directly.
+Relays, LCD, temperature sensors, flow sensors, and buttons will not be powered from the 5 Volt pin of the arduino, we will use directly the 5 Volt DC power supply to power them directly.

-It will also allow us to connect to the wifi and the MQTT server to send and receive data.
+The integrated wifi chip also allow us to connect to the wifi and the MQTT server to send and receive data.

 ### b) Electrical drawing
 I used Eagle 8.2.2 to design the replacement board, below is the electrical drawing.
 The eagle files will be available soon.